-No text book is required for the course but if you would like a text to read I've made one available at the bookstore that follows the course pretty well.
+No text book is required for the course but if you would like a text to read I've made one available on reserve at the main library that follows the course pretty well.
 It is: Game Theory: An introduction by Steven Tadelis.